zulip/zulip/zerver/webhooks/github/doc.md

 {!create-stream.md!}

-However, the integration will use the default stream `commits` if no stream is supplied in the hook; you still need to create the stream even if you are using this default.
+The integration will use the default stream `commits` if no stream is supplied in the hook; you still need to create the stream even if you are using this default.